jorisvink/nyfe/README.md

 # Cryptography

-WARNING: Nyfe uses "experimental" cryptography that is currently not yet standarized.
+WARNING: Nyfe uses an cryptography that is currently not yet standarized.

 **You** may not want to use this just yet.